-Anne M. Finucane is vice chairman at Bank of America and chairman of the board of Bank of America Merrill Lynch Europe.
-As a member of the executive management team, Finucane is responsible for the strategic positioning of Bank of America and leads the company’s environmental, social and governance (ESG) and public policy efforts.
-She focuses on the company's outreach to shareholders on social and governance issues, implementing innovative ways to deploy capital and expanding on our environmental business opportunities in support of our responsible growth strategy.
+Anne is vice chairman at Bank of America and chairman of the board of Bank of America Merrill Lynch Europe and a member of the executive management team.
+In addition, she is responsible for the strategic positioning of Bank of America and leads the company’s environmental, social and governance (ESG), capital deployment and public policy efforts.
+Coming out of the financial crisis, her leadership was instrumental to restoring the brand and global reputation of the Fortune 50 company.

-Last Updated: February 2019
+Last Updated: April 2019

 Inductee, 2019 Advertising Hall of Fame